 His head bowed as he roared harshly, letting himself go in the midst of an intense release that rocked his body.
 He stroked faster and harder, spilling on the floor, surrounded by the scent of soap and steam.
 Ragged breaths filled the shower stall, his loins twitching as he recovered from the climax.

 This was wrong.
-He had never taken advantage of a woman, and certainly would not do it to Olivia.
-She was far too beautiful, too precious for that.
+She was far too beautiful, too precious to use as a piece of flesh.
 And she was a mother.
 He saw in her the dedication and selflessness that he had hoped and failed to find from his own parents.
-In his eyes, it made her too special to use as a piece of flesh even as his gut clenched at the thought of the man who had been lucky to experience that joy with her.
+His gut clenched at the thought of the man who had been lucky to experience that joy with her.

 Wrapping a towel around his waist, he returned to the recliner and grabbed another beer, hoping drunken forgetfulness would drown the confusion.

 The next few days passed with painful slowness.
 Contrary to what he had expected, Olivia made no attempt to avoid him after their moment of closeness.
 She talked easily to him, made tea for him religiously, and for the first time seemed comfortable around him.
 That day, she was smiling more and there was a spring in her step as she walked around the bakery, sending in tickets, refilling the display shelves, and taking orders.
 Much to Andrew’s surprise, Eric managed to get away without admonishment after dropping his food on the floor.

 He stared, but she never once turned to catch his eye.
 She hadn’t spared him a glance all day.